jediswaplabs/jediswap-force-wielder/README.md

 Some scripts needed to automate the Jediswap community incentive program.
 To run, an account at http://developer.twitter.com/ is needed.
 API and client credentials go in the .env file.
-See sample.env for the env variable names.
+See sample.env for the env variable names. functions_twitter.py is making extensive use of memoization via global variables and local json files to avoid excessive querying of the API.
+No tweet id is queried twice.
+Tweet contents and metadata are stored locally before the script ends and loaded again the next time the script is run.

 Takes a tsv file containing twitter links.
 Queries Twitter API & Twitter client to